By Priya Harini B | Madanapalle, Andhra Pradesh | 4+ Years Container Gardening Experience

 Introduction

-If you stepped onto your balcony this morning and found your tomato plant completely limp leaves drooping like wet cloth, stems bending over, looking like something had switched it off overnight and you have already watered it, and the soil is still moist from yesterday, and you are standing there completely confused.
+your balcony this morning and found your tomato plant completely limp leaves drooping like wet cloth, stems bending over, looking like something had switched it off overnight and you have already watered it, and the soil is still moist from yesterday, and you are standing there completely confused.

 about what is happening, you are dealing with the problem that ends more Indian container gardens every summer than any disease, any pest, or any soil issue.

-Plants wilting despite watering is the most misdiagnosed, most consistently mishandled problem in Indian balcony gardening and the most dangerous thing about it is that the instinctive response, watering more, is exactly the wrong action for six of its seven possible causes.
+Plants Wilting Despite Watering is the most misdiagnosed, most consistently mishandled problem in Indian balcony gardening and the most dangerous thing about it is that the instinctive response, watering more, is exactly the wrong action for six of its seven possible causes.

 What makes this problem so confusing is that wilting looks identical regardless of what is causing it.
 A tomato plant wilting from root rot looks exactly like a tomato plant wilting from heat stress.
 A capsicum wilting because it has outgrown its container looks exactly like one wilting from a salt buildup problem.